FACULTY OF HEALTH SCIENCES

 To fully understand our project, with detailed information about our objectives, team, activities, blogs and additional resources visit our website: https://www.agilexr.eu

-In addition, here you will find all the results generated by the project: https://results.agilexr.eu/
+Here you will also find all the outcomes generated by the project: https://results.agilexr.eu/

 Who benefits from these resources?